We at OJT.com are Certified Data Junkies?

 But by no means are we eager to become data scientists.
 We’re just really intrigued by uncovering the stories and trends behind the data.

-Then delivering that valuable information to the people who need it the most – the American worker and our on-the-job-training stakeholders.
+We delivering that valuable information to the people who need it the most – the American Worker and our on-the-job-training Stakeholders.

 Which is all part of our commitment to bridging the gap between career seekers and employers.